How to Make and Cancel an Appointment

 The apppointment time you are given (or select if you are booking online) is approximate only.
 Due to the varied nature of consultations at these appointments, or in the event of the doctor being called out in an emergency, they are liable to change without notice.

 In the event of a significant delay we will try to contact you and give you an updated time.
 Please make sure that we have your latest contact information, including your mobile phone number.

-Book Online for the Non-Appointment Surgery
+Book Online for the on the day urgent surgeries

 To make an online booking for the early morning surgery you need to be registered to use the online services offered through Patient Access.